mktrm/just-the-docs/docs/navigation-structure.md

 The main navigation for your Just the Docs site is at the left side of the page on large screens, and at the top (behind a tap) on small screens.
 It can be structured to accommodate a multi-level menu of unlimited depth: pages can always have child pages.

 By default, links to all pages appear in the main navigation at the top level, ordered alphabetically by page title.
-By adding fields to the YAML front matter of individual pages, the [order](#ordering-pages) of the links can be changed, links can be [excluded](#excluding-pages), and links can be displayed as [child pages](#pages-with-children).
+By adding fields to the YAML front matter of individual pages, you can [change their order](#ordering-pages), [exclude pages](#excluding-pages), and [display pages as children ](#pages-with-children) to any depth.

-For the construction of the navigation display to work (and to avoid potential confusion when browsing) page titles need to satisfy the following requirements:
+For the construction of the navigation display to work (and to avoid potential confusion when browsing) your page titles need to satisfy the following requirements:

-* The titles of the top-level pages must be different.
+* Top-level pages cannot have the same title.
-* The titles of child pages with the same parent page must be different.
+* Children of the same parent cannot have the same title.
-* The title of a child page must be different from the titles of all its ancestors (its parent page, any grandparent page, etc.).
+* A child cannot have the same title as its parent or any of its ancestors.

-Pages can have the same title whenever they have different parent pages.
-Moreover, parent pages with the same title can be distinguished by specifying _their_ parent pages, or their more distant ancestors.
-This allows different _sections_ of the navigation to use the same titles: the title of the top page of each section can be used as the distinguishing ancestor.
+If two parents have the same title, but different grandparents, you can use the grandparent titles to distinguish between the parents.
+For deeper navigation structures, you can also use the titles of more remote ancestors.
+And if you want the same navigation structure in different parts of the website, you can add section identifiers (which are not displayed).

 Additional navigation features include [auxiliary links](#auxiliary-links) at the top of the page, and in-page navigation with an automatically-generated [table of contents](#in-page-navigation-with-table-of-contents).